 |Stand Out Features||12-month rate protection

 Classic car coverage

 Cannot be refused renewal

-Sort of.
-The Hartford offers all major types of car insurance coverage, including liability, uninsured and underinsured motorist, collision, comprehensive, and personal injury protection.
-If you’re willing to pay a little extra, you can add Accident Forgiveness and a disappearing deductible to your policy, which could translate into big savings if you have an accident down the road.
-The Hartford also offers specialized insurance for classic cars, cars that includes full coverage for the vehicle and injuries (exact coverages vary by state).
+While conducting our Hartford insurance reviews, we found that these promises were only somewhat true.
+The Hartford offers all major types of car insurance coverage, including liability, uninsured and underinsured motorist, collision, comprehensive and personal injury protection.
+If you’re willing to pay a little extra, you can add accident forgiveness and a disappearing deductible to your policy, which could translate into big savings if you have an accident down the road.
+The Hartford also offers specialized insurance for classic cars, cars that include full coverage for the vehicle and injuries (exact coverages vary by state).

-Older drivers and members of AARP, in particular, will be hard-pressed to find a better deal.
+For older drivers, particularly members of the AARP, The Hartford is likely the best deal you will find.
 Once you purchase your policy, your rate is locked in for one year.
 After that, you’re guaranteed lifetime renewability, so long as you maintain your driver’s license and keep paying your premiums.
-It also offer special coverage options tailored to seniors, like its RecoverCare service, which pays for home services like cleaning and lawn care, if you find yourself unable to do this work following an accident.
+It also offers special coverage options tailored to seniors, like its RecoverCare service, which pays for home services like cleaning and lawn care if you find yourself unable to do this work following an accident.

 Each car insurer has its own quote algorithm, which uses personal information (age, address, marital status, etc.) and driving factors (vehicle make and model, accident history, etc.) to determine your level of accident risk.
 Though all insurers look at the same data, they weigh them slightly differently, which is why you get different rates from different companies.
 That’s why it’s smart to shop around and get several quotes before making a final decision.